Evaluating quality metrics through the lenses of psychophysical measurements of low-level vision: Experimental results and analysis

 \section{Experimental results and analysis}

-We evaluated 33 full-reference image and video quality metrics in 11 tests.
+We evaluated 34 full-reference image and video quality metrics on our psychophysical tests.
 Only full-reference metrics were included, as the tests require a comparison to a reference.
-The metrics were selected to represent different approaches to quality assessment: metrics based on traditional features, deep-learning, or psychophysical models; image and video metrics; luminance and color metrics.
-The tested metrics are listed in \tableref{metrics_results} and more details can be found in \suppsecref{metrics}.
-For fairness, the detection of color patterns is evaluated only on color metrics and flicker only on video metrics.
+For fairness, color tests are evaluated only on color metrics and temporal tests only on video metrics.

-Due to the large number of tests and metrics, we can include only the plots for the five most representative metrics in \figref{metrics_results_main_fig}, however, our analysis considers all 33 tested metrics.
-We encourage the reader to refer to the \supplementaryHTML{} for the detailed results of all metrics.
+Given the large number of tests and metrics, we focus on the most informative tests in our analysis.
+We report metrics' performance in \tableref{metrics_results} and show plots for only the five most representative metrics in \figref{metrics_results_main_fig}.
+Readers are encouraged to consult the \supplementaryHTML{}\footnote{The HTML report can be found anonymously in: \url{https://drive.google.com/file/d/1SaN5yKb6Ff_y6S0AL0eQy2kFhxoo10eu/view?usp=sharing}} for complete results across all metrics.

-\subsection{Contrast detection}
+\paragraph{Contrast detection}

-One of the fundamental and well-studied visual characteristics is the eye's ability to detect near-threshold contrast, known as contrast detection, and modeled by the contrast sensitivity function (CSF) \cite{robson1966spatial, kelly1979motion, barten1999contrast}.
+One of the fundamental and well-studied visual characteristics is the eye's ability to detect near-threshold contrast, known as contrast detection, and modeled by the contrast sensitivity function (CSF).
 The CSF explains the smallest contrast that an average observer’s eye can detect on a uniform background across spatial and temporal frequencies, color, luminance, and stimulus area \cite{ashraf2024castlecsf}.

-\paragraph{Spatial frequency} The contrast detection threshold for \emph{achromatic} (grayscale) patterns is often measured across variations in spatial frequency.
-It follows a band-pass function, shown as a red line in \figref{metrics_results_main_fig}-(a).
+While we evaluated metrics across all these dimensions, we focus here on spatial frequency, as it provides the most insight.
+The contrast detection threshold for \emph{achromatic} patterns follows a band-pass function across spatial frequencies, shown as a red line in \figref{metrics_results_main_fig}-(a).
 The visual system exhibits the highest sensitivity (smallest contrast threshold) at intermediate frequencies between 2 and 4 cycles per visual degree (cpd) and a decrease in sensitivity at low and high frequencies.
-The drop in sensitivity at low spatial frequencies is attributed to the lateral inhibition mechanism \cite{barten1999contrast} and to the optical limitations of the human eye \cite{campbell1965optical} at high frequencies.
-When a pattern is modulated also in the temporal domain (flickers over time), the attenuation at low frequencies is reduced, and the sensitivity curve shows a low-pass characteristic across spatial frequencies \cite{Kelly_1979}.